-The photograph on display in single-frame playback, or the image currently selected in thumbnail playback, can be deleted using the D button (to delete several images at once, use the Delete option in the playback menu).
+The photograph on display in single-frame playback, or the image currently selected in thumbnail playback, can be deleted using the Delete option in the playback menu).
 Once deleted, images can not be recovered.

 Display the image you want to delete (single-frame playback), or highlight the image in the thumbnail display (thumbnail playback).